-- a) Special events of launchings, inclining events, drydocking evolutions, dock-trials, pier-side ship system demonstrations in support of trials, ammo loads, storm watches, and ship-movements, and other activities that the parties in the past have treated as special events, will be staffed in the customary manner. - b) Special events related to the Land Level Transfer Facility (i.e., ship translation, christening, docking, undocking, ship movement on Land Level, including unit moves with TTS and SPMT systems, and other activities the parties in the past have treated as special events) will be staffed in the customary manner and in accordance with this Labor Agreement.
+- a) Special events of launchings, inclining events, drydock evolutions, dock-trials, pier-side ship system demonstrations in support of trials, ammo loads, storm watches, and ship-movements will be staffed in the customary manner. - b) Special events related to the Land Level Transfer Facility (i.e., ship translation, christening, docking, undocking, ship movement on Land Level, including unit moves with TTS and SPMT systems) will be staffed in the customary manner and in accordance with this Labor Agreement. - c) Any other activities which may be considered a special event must be approved in advance by the Chief Steward

-Article 32 AT SEA ASSIGNMENTS (Modified)
+Article 32 AT SEA ASSIGNMENTS